Michelle Pebole, PhD

 Below are a few of my recent publications.
 See more at my ResearchGate or Google Scholar.

-Here we demonstrate that exercise and other allied health professionals are currently unprepared to handle sexual and gender-based violence properly.
+Here we demonstrate that exercise and other allied health professionals are currently unprepared to handle sexual and partner violence properly.

 This study found that enrolling in healthcare services can enhance safety among women who experienced partner violence.